 The Charles Schwab Corporation's environmental, social and governance track record

 Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like The Charles Schwab Corporation.

 When it comes to ESG scores, lower is better, and lower scores are generally associated with lower risk for would-be investors.

-Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and The Charles Schwab Corporation's overall score of 24.14 (as at 08/01/2020) is nothing to write home about – landing it in it in the 42nd percentile of companies rated in the same sector.
+Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and The Charles Schwab Corporation's overall score of 20.29 (as at 12/31/2018) is pretty good – landing it in it in the 35th percentile of companies rated in the same sector.

 ESG scores are increasingly used to estimate the level of risk a company like The Charles Schwab Corporation is exposed to within the areas of "environmental" (carbon footprint, resource use etc.), "social" (health and safety, human rights etc.), and "governance" (anti-corruption, tax transparency etc.).

 The Charles Schwab Corporation's social score

 Controversy score: 1/5

 ESG scores also evaluate any incidences of controversy that a company has been involved in.
 The Charles Schwab Corporation scored a 1 out of 5 for controversy – the highest score possible, reflecting that The Charles Schwab Corporation has managed to keep its nose clean.